collectd/collectd/contrib/postgresql/README.md

 The function impl_location() removes some data anomalies that are there when the data get submitted.
 There is a default that matches most cases.
 The plugins cpufreq, ping and memory get their names, plugin_inst get adjusted.

-The plugin_$plugin table (e.g. plugin_apache) then contain all data for that plugin.
+The plugin_$plugin table (e.g. plugin_apache) then contains all the data for that plugin.
 If the column is not yet present it is added by this function.
 The procedure move_data_to_table() must be called periodically.
 In my case by a cron job.

 ```